manuel-russello/ICp-banking-microservices/README.md

 1. Take a look in the *banking-application/Dockerfile*:

 	![alt text](images/dockerfile.png "Dockerfile")
-	* *FROM ibmcom/ibmnode*: target system
-	* *WORKDIR "/app"*: ...
-	* *COPY package.json /app/*: ...
-	* ...
+	* *FROM ibmcom/ibmnode*: This command gathers, from IBM's public Docker repository, a Ubuntu Linux image containing all the basic components to run a Node.js application.
+It will be used as a basis for our usecase.
+	* *WORKDIR "/app"*: This command creates a directory inside our image, from which we will inject our specific files.
+	* *COPY package.json /app/*: This command copies our **package.json** file into the working directory inside our image.
+This file holds information about the app, most importantly the package dependencies it will need.
+	* *RUN cd /app; npm install; npm prune --production*: These commands first move our focus to the working directory, then download and install our app's required dependencies.
+	* *COPY . /app*: This command copies everything left of the app into our working directory inside the docker image, i.e. our app's source code.
+	* *ENV NODE_ENV production* and *ENV PORT 3000*: These two commands set environment variables.
+The first one tells our Node.js instance that we run in production mode, and thus don't need development libraries.
+The other one sets the port 3000 as our main networking port.
+	* *EXPOSE 3000*: This command tells docker to map the image's port 3000 to the operating system's port 3000.
+It will gives us a network access to the docker image and thus the Node.js app.
+	* *CMD ["npm", "start"]*: This last command tells Docker what to do when we launch the image, in our case *npm start*, which will start the Node.js app.

 ## Part 2 -  Deploy the docker image to IBM Cloud private

-Jenkins is ... .
+Jenkins is a automation server  .
 In this particular cocntext, Jenkins is used to automatically build a docker image from a GitHub repository

 1. Connect to the Jenkins http://148.100.92.185:8080/job/docker-build-icp/build?delay=0sec